Login or Register for FREE!

 Last edited by kd7bbc.
 Register to edit

-Tags: ohm's law electrical current electromotive force (voltage) resistance arrl chapter 3 arrl module 4
+Tags: ohm's law electrical current electromotive force (voltage) resistance section1.3

 What formula is used to calculate resistance in a circuit?